Dob6458/typingjs/README.md

 }
 ```
 We use `document.addEventListener(event, callback)` for the events if `Typing()` class is declared.

+For more information, you can go to the [documentation](https://dob6458.github.io/libraries/typingjs/docs) (Website not published yet)

 ## Issues or Feedback
 If you have a problem, please, create an [issue](https://github.com/Dob6458/typingjs/issues) on Github or contact me on: